tryscer/flock/flock-music.md

 ​	"A greenhorn," says the woman and suddenly grins.
 She throws her arms around me and says, "Would you care to dance?"
 ​	My heart thumps.
 "I sure would love to!"
 I shout, happy, when I realize we're *already* dancing.
 ​	Now the little tune coming from the stage is a hulking monster, a disjointed, angry cry, and the drums and bass start to thunder down on it.
 The crowd jumps and dances to the strange rhythm...
 ​	"My name is Shirley," she shouts.
 Her body sways along with the rhythm of the crowd.
 I try to match my movement with hers and fail.
-At last I settle on the Bunny Hop and Shirley nods in approval as she dances her weird dance.
+At last I settle on the Bunny-hop and Shirley nods in approval as she dances her weird dance.
 ​	"Why did you paint on your car?"
 I shout.
 ​	"Pardon?"
 ​	"Why is there a painting on the hood of your car?
 The bird painting!"
 ​	Shirley smiles but doesn't answer.
-Then Ruth's voice fills the little space, bouncing and reverberating off the tall ceiling:
+Then Vilma's voice fills the little space, bouncing and reverberating off the tall ceiling:

 *(If I die and my soul gets lost...)*

 "She's coming down!" says someone next to us.
 ​	"Coming down?"
 I ask Shirley.
-​	"Ruth is going to come to us," she shouts in my ear, "and this is the crucial part, greenhorn.
+​	"Vilma is going to come to us," she shouts in my ear, "and this is the crucial part, greenhorn.
 In this show you're not a spectator.
 You need to join in."
 ​	"I'm not a what?"
 ​	"You need to join in," she says.
 "It's nobody's fault but mine!" she sings.
 The foot-of-the-stage crowd around us dances and sings with her.
 Once again I feel the music's strange effect on my body: my arms in the air, my feet dancing as if on their own volition...
-The Bunny Hop becoming something else entirely.
+The Bunny-hop becoming something else entirely.
 ​	"Shirley!" says a man with patches on his vest.
 "Come dance with us!"
 ​	"Maybe we'll dance later," says Shirley.
 ​	"I hope we will!"
 ​	She dances away.

 The pianist starts hammering at the piano.
 His sound -- dulcet, sweet, but rhythmically forceful -- competes with the scorching disarray of notes emanating from the guitar.
 It is incredibly loud up here, and each sound seems to bounce off the thick throngs of people, reverberate and multiply.
-I can feel Babatunde and Willie in my chest.
+I can feel Babatunde and Mucho in my chest.
-​	Now Ruth nods to Babatunde, whose rhythm changes -- a sound of tension and expectation.
-Ruth removes her microphone from its stand and climbs down from the little stage.
+​	Now Vilma nods to Babatunde, and he changes his rhythm to one of tension and expectation.
+Vilma removes her microphone from its stand and climbs down from the little stage.
 Surrounded by the crowd she seems slight, almost tiny, but with every step she takes the crowd parts in front of her.
 She makes her way, microphone in hand and long cable dragging behind her, deep into the crowd.
 Now the drums issue a warning -- *TA-TA-ta-TAM!* -- and Ruth starts singing:

 *(Nobody's fault but mine,
 Nobody's fault but mine.
 If I don't go back to my love tonight--)*

-Ruth thrusts up the microphone in the face of a tall, good looking woman standing alone.
+Vilma thrusts up the microphone in the face of a tall, good looking woman standing alone.
 The crowd waits in anticipation.
 The woman's face lights up.
 With all the air in her lungs she shouts into the microphone, "It's nobody's fault but mine!"

 The crowd roars in applause.
 Someone puts her hand on the  woman's shoulder.
-Ruth moves on to sound of the the sweet and scorching music, dancing and swaying her hips as she does.
+Vilma moves on to sound of the the sweet and scorching music, dancing and swaying her hips as she does.
 She stands next to a worried looking man and singing,

 *(If I don't bring the dough back home--)*

-The man issues a grimy, gravelly, off-tune, "It's nobody's fault but mine!" into the microphone, almost knocking back Ruth with its force.
+The man issues a grimy, gravelly, off-tune, "It's nobody's fault but mine!" into the microphone, almost knocking back Vilma with its force.
 The crowd erupts.
 In the dim light coming from the stage I can see his eyes are misty.
-Ruth walks on, every now and then thrusting the microphone into somebody's face; in the distance I see her as she sings,
+Vilma walks on, every now and then thrusting the microphone into somebody's face; in the distance I see her as she sings,

 *(If I choose which path I'll walk...)*

 And a young man's voice shouting into the microphone, enthusiastic and off-key and familiar, "Nobody's faaaaaault but minnnne!"
-I look and see Barry holding on to Ruth's microphone, red-faced.
+I look and see Barry holding on to Vilma's microphone, red-faced.
 Tim is hugging him as the crowd cheers.
-​	Ruth is walking back now, towards the stage.
+​	Vilma is walking back now, towards the stage.
 ​	I wonder what my own voice would sound like, bouncing off the many eardrums in the room.
-As Ruth nears me I stand  in the middle of the empty path she left behind her.
-Ruth looks me in the eye and nods.
+As Vilma nears me I stand  in the middle of the empty path she left behind her.
+Vilma looks me in the eye and nods.
 She's standing right in front of me.
 Her eyes seem to scan me from top to bottom.
 My heart beats and for a moment it seems the music coming from the stage dies down.
-It's only Ruth and me in the dim light, and she sings, very close to me,
+It's only Vilma and me in the dim light, and she sings, very close to me,

 *(If I dance all by myself...)*

 She puts her microphone to my face, her face a mask of expectation.
 I see the microphone cable snaking behind her, a long black line reaching all the way back to the stage.
 I breathe in, fully prepared to say it's all my fault that I'm over here dancing alone, without my Cindy.
 Then I think of Cindy going limp in my arms, signaling she's still leaving.
 But then I think of Cindy's face in the car, imploring Barry to listen, to hear that she can't breathe at home.
 ​	I find myself singing into the microphone, "It's nobody's fault..." and choke.
-​	​Ruth looks at me, expecting the last two words.
+​	​Vilma looks at me, expecting the last two words.
 But none come out.
 Then her face changes.
 She giggles.
-Then she laughs, a hearty laugh.
 Then the audience laughs.
 My face grows hot.
 Then the audience cheers.
-Someone from far back yells, "You tell 'em, sis!" and Ruth takes back the microphone and ad-libs, "Damn right!
+Someone from far back yells, "You tell 'em, sis!" and Vilma takes back the microphone and ad-libs, "Damn right!
 It's nobody's fault!" and the players on stage burst into a complicated, energetic riff...
-Ruth makes her way back to the stage and the crowd chants to the music,
+She makes her way back to the stage and the crowd chants to the music,

 *(It's nobody's fault!
 Damn right!)*